calebwolf1/productivity24/README.md

 Visualizes the user's real-time Gmail inbox and allows them to select/deselect emails to use as context for the response generation.

+## Apps Scrpt

+### Code.gs

+Contains all of the codebase for the Gmail Add-on.
+Builds the easy-to-use UI for our Gmail Add-on using Google's CardService class and functions.
+Reads the current email message in the thread and creates a tailored response in milliseconds by fetching a response with a request to our Llama Index Vectorbase through a Heroku-hosted server.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).